PENGZhaoqing/Q-learning-Demo/README.md

 **If you are new to Reinforcement Learning, here is what you want for Q-learning !!!**

-## Demo

-### Scenario
+## Scenario

 The goal is to train the agent to find path to the destination

 * Red square represents the agent
 * Black square represents the rival, agent will get -100 punishment after falling into rivers
 * Grey square represents the wall, agent cannot go through the wall
 * Blue square represents the goal destination that agent should arrive, agent will get 300 reward while arriving

+## Demo

 1. Option: Show Q tables

   <img src="/snap/snap-1.png">

-  you can visualize the four action values (up, down, left and right) in each square box
+  You can visualize the four action values (up, down, left and right) in each square box

 2. Option:Show routes